EntelectChallenge/2021-Galaxio/game-runner/README.md

 The starter bots for each of these languages can be found [here](../starter-bots/)

-## Runner Actions
-The game runner allows for the following actions to take place between the runner and the bot

-### From Runner
-Register - This process requires an access token and a nickname for the bot to be registered with the runner.
-This action is done automatically from the runner once the bots connects to the SignalR Hub
-PlayerConsumed - This serves as a notice when a bot has been consumed, which means it will no longer be active PublishGameState - Once every tick a gameState will be sent to all active bots via this action GameComplete - Once the game completes, this action will be used to notify active bots with the final gameState before disconnecting all active bots

-### To Runner
-SendPlayerAction - This is where the bots sends an action to the runner each tick to be processed by the game engine, please note that only one action will be acknowledged per tick for a bot, any
-                    subsequent actions will be ignored until the next tick whereafter new actions will be accepted.
-(Basically, only send an action after receiving the gameState)

 ## Runner Events

 These are SignalR events that your bot can subscribe to.